Year 6: Blog items

 Home Practice

-We have also continued practising for the ‘Dance From the Heart Roadshow’ – you will be able to see this live on Tuesday 21st June where it will be performed with the South Ribble sports team at 9.45am.
-The video to learn from is now on St Oswald’s TV (YouTube channel).
+We have been busy practising the dance for the ‘Dance from the Heart Roadshow’ – you will be able to see this live on Thursday 15th June where it will be performed with the South Ribble sports team at 10.30am, with our gates opening at 10.25am.

 Also, Year 6’s learning this week: